The first international team to play in England, the Aborigine cricket team of 1868

 Sport became not just a means of developing character and fitness but was always a source of entertainment and leisure for colonialist and soldiers alike.
 It was also a means of developing social cohesion among the social classes and providing opportunities of communication between classes and indeed between colonialists and native populations.
 Class was as important in the colonies as it was in Britain although the empire did provide opportunities for social mobility.

-Throughout the colonies sport was a necessity in that it maintained moral and provided a sense of shared roots and a sense of Britishness.
+Throughout the colonies, sport was deemed necessary to develop imperial values and provided a sense of shared roots and a sense of Britishness.
 For the colonial community living in harsh conditions far away from home, cricket matches provided opportunities for communities to come together and play out what it meant to be British.
-Cricket matches also provided opportunities for different parts or classes of colonial society to come together and demonstrate their commitment to the colonial enterprise.
+Cricket matches also provided opportunities for the different elements of colonial society to come together and demonstrate their commitment to the colonial enterprise.

 Cricket was the most important game that was played around the empire and in Britain at the time.
 It captured the public imagination in Britain in a new age of improved communications but was also a game that could be played in most colonies unlike football which was not suited to the hot climates and hard grounds.
 Tennis was also a game played around the empire – it provided opportunities for social contact – and many imperial servants built tennis courts in the grounds of their houses or civil buildings.
 Horse racing was also popular as providing an opportunity for all classes to come together.